Richard Friedrich Johannes Pfeiffer: Career

+In 1897, Pfeiffer was a member of the plague commission sent to India by the German Reich.
+For hazardous duty, he received the third-class Order of the Crown at the level of the combatant’s ribbon.
+After being injured by a bursting flask, Pfeiffer was infected with bubonic plague and fell ill.

+In 1899, Pfeiffer was appointed to the chair of Hygiene in Königsberg.

-Working with Robert Koch in Berlin he intellectually and experimentally conceived the concept of endotoxin as a heat-unstable bacterial poison responsible for the pathophysiological consequences of certain infectious diseases.
+Working with Robert Koch in Berlin he intellectually and experimentally conceived the concept of endotoxin as a heat-stable bacterial poison responsible for the pathophysiological consequences of certain infectious diseases.
 Endotoxin and anti-endotoxin antibodies have since then fascinated researchers of many disciplines, particularly in the fields of diagnosis, prevention, and therapy of severe Gram-negative infections.

 Pfeiffer was a pioneer in typhoid vaccination.
 He discovered the specific bacteria-dissolving immune bodies in cholera and typhus.
 The British pathologist Almroth Wright is generally credited with the initiation of typhoid vaccination in 1896.
 His claims of priority were challenged as early as 1907 in favour of Richard Pfeiffer.
 A review of the original literature of the 1890s and the early 1900s revealed that several groups were working on typhoid vaccine at the same time and that the credit for the initiation of typhoid vaccine studies should be shared by these two great researchers.

-In 1892, Pfeiffer isolated what he thought was the causative agent of influenza.
-The culprit, according to Pfeiffer, was a small rod-shaped bacterium that he isolated from the noses of flu-infected patients.
-He dubbed it Bacillus influenzae (or Pfeiffer's bacillus), which was later called Haemophilus influenzae.
-Few doubted the validity of this discovery, in large part because bacteria had been shown to cause other human diseases, including anthrax, cholera, and plague.
+In 1897, Pfeiffer joined the German expedition under Robert Koch to India to investigate the plague.
+The following year he went to Italy with Koch to do research on malaria.